josecarballosa/copilot-instructions/instructions/prompt.instructions.md

 - Break down complex requests into simpler statements.

 ### 1.2 Provide a Relevant Goal
+Provide background information, constraints, user personas, and an overall goal.
 The AI works better when it understands the "why" behind the given task.
-Provide background information, constraints, user personas, and an overall goal.

 ### 1.3.
 Include Sufficient Context
-The AI needs more information to perform tasks better.
-Provide details to ground the responses and eliminate hallucinations.
+Provide critical details to ground AI responses and prevent hallucinations.

 - Include relevant details.
 For example, fresh documentation snippets.
 - Reference relevant standards, frameworks, or methodologies.